 The pain from cholangitis can feel a lot like the pain from gallstones.

 To be sure you have cholangitis, your healthcare provider will look at your past health and give you a physical exam.
-He or she may also use other tests.
+They may also use other tests.

-Complete blood count (CBC).
+Complete blood count.
 This test measures your white blood cell count.
 You may have a high white blood cell count if you have an infection.

 Liver function tests.
 This is a group of special blood tests.
-They can tell if your liver is working properly.
+They can tell if your liver is working correctly.

 Blood cultures.
 These tests see if you have a blood infection.

-Percutaneous transhepatic cholangiography (PTC).
+Percutaneous transhepatic cholangiography.
 A needle is put through your skin and into your liver.
 Dye is put into your bile duct so that it can be seen clearly on X-rays.